HerreraManuel/Group1/README.md

         has some useful methods such as ls() for printing all the contents of the repository and getAllFiles() for getting all files in the repository and saving them in a Queue data structure.

+        GitParser - Main driver for this package.
+This class utilizes both GitCloner and Repository class to clone a repo with a given URL and store that repo in a Repository object.

     Helper.java will.....